How SCE customers can save money with solar panels

 Southern California Edison (SCE) serves about 15 million people across 50,000 square miles of Southern California.
 If you’re a customer of SCE, you know electricity isn’t cheap.
 You’ve probably also noticed how many of your neighbors are turning to rooftop solar power to reduce those high electric bills.

 Are you ready to see if solar can work for you, too?

-The average homeowner in SCE has an average monthly electricity bill of $200.
-That’s $2,400 per year.
-Adding solar panels to your home can reduce that expense by a ton, and the energy bill savings will pay off the upfront cost of solar in just over five and a half years.
+The average homeowner in SCE territory pays $200 per month for electricity, or about $2,400 per year.
+With costs rising every year, you could pay $65,000 or more for electricity over the next 20 years.
+Adding solar panels to your home can reduce that expense to almost nothing, and the energy bill savings will pay off the upfront cost in about five and a half years.

 If you’re interested in solar panels for your home, your first step is to learn as much as you can.
 Below, we’ll cover all you need to know about going solar with SCE.
 We’ll discuss solar panel cost, savings, incentives, and batteries, too.

 The average cost of solar in California is about $3 per watt of electricity generation for a typical home system.
 To offset all their needs, a homeowner living in Southern California with an average monthly bill of $200 would need a solar installation capable of generating 4.6 kilowatts (kW) under full sun.

 Take 4,600 watts times $3 per watt, and the average solar system for a home in SCE territory would cost $13,800, before the federal clean energy tax credit, and about $9,660 after the tax credit.

 Here are the average costs for various system sizes:

 California is a mature solar market with lots of companies competing for your dollars, so you can usually find a range of prices from multiple installers that each use different brands of solar panels and equipment.
 Going with the cheapest offer isn’t always the best choice because installation companies differ in experience, product quality, and warranty offers.